 Christopher Mirabile is the co-Managing Director of LaunchPad Venture Group.
 Christopher is a full-time angel and an active member of the Boston-area angel investing community with investments in more than 40 start-up companies.
 He was named one of XConomy's "Top Angel Investors in New England" for 2012.

 Christopher is an adjunct lecturer in the MBA program at Babson College, a regular advisor and mentor to start-ups, and a frequent panelist and speaker.
-He is a member of the Board of Directors or Board of Advisors of numerous start-up companies as well as several non-profits, and he is an Entrepreneur-in-Residence at Babson's Olin School of Business.
+He is a member of the Board of Directors or Board of Advisors of numerous start-up companies as well as several non-profits.

 Christopher has served as a public company CFO with IONA Technologies PLC, a corporate and securities lawyer with Testa Hurwitz & Thibeault and as a management consultant with Price Waterhouse's Strategic Consulting Group.